 From 2016/2017, third year students are given the option of writing a supervised dissertation, applying quantitative methods to an area of Politics, International Relations or Sociology.
 This counts as one of their eight subjects for Finals.

-Registration is now open for the second annual Oxford Summer Institute to be held in June 2017.
-Following the successful launch of the Summer Institute last year, Oxford Q-Step Centre is again offering an exciting programme of hands-on Quantitative Methods training to Social Science undergraduates from universities across the UK.
-Students will be given an introduction and training through a series of lectures and data-lab sessions with world-leading teachers and reasearchers.
-The course and accommodation at Lady Margaret Hall will be free of charge.
+Congratulations to the students from universities from across the UK who completed the second annual Oxford Summer Institute in June 2017.
+Oxford Q-Step Centre offered an exciting week's programme of hands-on Quantitative Methods training to Social Science undergraduates, through a series of lectures and data-lab sessions with world-leading teachers and reasearchers.
+Teaching took place in the Department of Politics & International Relations, with accommodation in Lady Margaret Hall.

 Oxford Q-Step Centre is looking for organisations to take part in our new Q-Step Internship programme.
 These internships will be offered to Oxford undergraduate social science students who are studying Quantitative Methods as part of their degrees in Philosophy, Politics & Economics and History & Politics.
 We would expect them to be involved in a project where they could put their data skills to best use.
 The internships will be 4-10 weeks long.
 Participating employers will benefit from highly motivated Oxford undergraduates working on a specific project, and also from establishing links with the University of Oxford.